pgbouncer/pgbouncer/doc/config.md

 are disabled by default.
 When enabled, `client_tls_key_file` and `client_tls_cert_file` must be also configured to set up the key and certificate PgBouncer uses to accept client connections.
+The most common certificate file format usable by PgBouncer is pem.

 disable
 :   Plain TCP.
 If client requests TLS, it's ignored.
 Default.